-Spring is finally here, which means warmer days and lighter nights but for many, it also means the start of hayfever season, too.
+Spring is finally here, which means warmer days and lighter nights but for many, it also means the start of the hayfever season.
 Allergy UK estimates that nearly 18 million people have hayfever in the UK.
 That’s about 30% of the population!.
 If you have experienced it, you’ll know that, while it is considered a minor medical issue, in reality, symptoms can range from uncomfortable to debilitating.

-Over the counter anti-histamines are most peoples’ go-to relief for hayfever but have side effects in themselves, including drowsiness, impaired thinking, dry mouth, dizziness and constipation.
+Over the counter anti-histamines are most people's go-to relief for hayfever but have side effects in themselves, including drowsiness, impaired thinking, dry mouth, dizziness and constipation.
 I think most people would agree if they could take fewer anti-histamines they would.
-Nutrition can help manage symptoms, by both reducing the amount histamines and mucous forming foods, as well as including anti-inflammatory and natural anti-histamine foods.
+Nutrition can help manage symptoms, by both reducing the amount of histamines and mucous forming foods, as well as including anti-inflammatory and natural anti-histamine foods.

 Around 95% of hayfever sufferers are allergic to grass pollen and a quarter to tree pollen.
 Mould spores and weed pollen can also trigger symptoms.
 Many people think that their symptoms are unrelated to foods, but sufferers will often suffer ‘itchy’ mouth from certain foods, indicating ‘cross-reactivity’.
 Even without immediate symptoms in the gastrointestinal tract, people can have food sensitivities which are aggravating their symptoms.
 Pollen allergic people can become sensitive to similar proteins found in grains, grasses and possibly milk, fruit, and vegetables.
 For example, if you are grass pollen allergic, you may be sensitive to tomatoes, dairy, wheat, melon and oranges.
 Tree pollen allergies can be related to tree nuts (almonds, walnuts, brazils), nightshade vegetables plus peaches, nectarines, apples and apricots.